Introduction

 Switching locale will trigger a navigation, update the Location returned by use_location, but will not refresh the component tree.

-This redirection also set NavigateOptions.replace to true so the intermediate location will not show in the history.
+This redirection also sets NavigateOptions.replace to true so the intermediate location will not show in the history.

-You can use inside the i18nRoute the i18n_path! to create localized path segments:
+You can use the i18n_path! macro inside the I18nRoute to create localized path segments:

 <Route path=i18n_path!(Locale, |locale| td_string(locale, segment_path_name)) view={/* */} />

-It can be used at any depth, and if not used inside a i18nRoute it will default to the default locale.
+It can be used at any depth, and if not used inside an i18nRoute it will default to the default locale.

 Caveat